Smithville Lake Fishing

 Good: The crappie fisherman fishing

-under the bridges are catching some while crappie fishing.
-With the water
+under the bridges are catching some whites while crappie fishing.

-spoons.
-The spoons work best when they are off the points in 15' to 20' of water.
+tails on the points and use spoons when they are off the points in 15' to 20' of water.

 There are lots of shad out there right now so watch for the fish on the